-You’ll often hear people say that businesses should just “move on” from any mistake.
+You’ll often hear people say that businesses should just “move on” from any social media fail.
 Social media doesn’t forget.
 In fact, your screw-ups are often posted and reposted to ensure they are permanently available online.
-Don’t stress out about that, be open to addressing it.

-If someone asks you about the issue a few days, a week or even months after it happens, answer them.
+If someone asks you about the issue days, weeks, or even months after it happens, answer them.
 Share the insight you garnered and share your perfect record ever since.

 When clients are looking for your business online, they’ll likely stumble across any social media failures that garnered public attention.
 If they reach out to you about it, you want to be open to that conversation.
-Again, this type of transparency can only help your brand image.
+This type of transparency can only help your business in the long run.

 Share your experience with others

-The lessons you learn from your failure might help other people avoid the same.
+The lessons you learn from failure can help other people avoid a similar fate.
 Don’t be afraid to share your experience with your following.
 Write a blog post or film a video shedding light into what happened and how you’re making sure it won’t ever happen again.
-Talk about the shift in thinking that resulted from this failure.
-Be open and talkative, and your following will respond in the same manner.
+Talk about the shift in thinking that resulted from the mistake.
+Be open and your following will respond in kind.

-Even if your experience isn’t all that relatable to your following, sharing it is a great way to emphasize just how transparent you are and to humanize your business.
+Even if your experience isn’t all that relatable to your following, sharing it is a great way to humanize your brand.

-Don’t let it scare you (or stakeholders) off from social media
+Don’t let a mistake scare you off social media

-When something negative happens on social media, certain stakeholders in your company may react rashly and ask you to scale back your social media activities.
-This is not how you recover from a social media failure.
-This is also not how you succeed as a business in today’s world.
+When something negative happens on social media, your own team or stakeholders in the company may overreact and ask you to scale back your social marketing activities.